WHAT'S IN A NAME

 In life, Esau was the one his father (Isaac) favored, in spite of God's rejecting him.
 Isaac tried to give the blessing promised to Jacob to his favorite son.
 But Jacob, and especially his mother, connived to steal the blessing from the oldest son.
 The promise had already been given that Jacob would receive the blessing.
 Esau disdained the blessing and sold it to Jacob for a bowl of stew, and yet he (Esau) was surprised and dismayed by the loss of what he didn't appreciate.
 Did God know Esau would be this way before he was even born?
 According to the doctrines I hear God knows all this from the beginning, even before He created the world.
 Then why are we punished for something God already knows we're to do?
 Why does He bother to give us commandments that He knows beforehand we're going to break?
 And if you figure out the answer to these questions, then you can explain how all this fits in with our freedom of choice.
 I find something wrong with this thinking.
 Whether right or wrong, I live as if I have a choice in this world, and I'll be rewarded or punished according to how I live this life.
 I feel, and I believe, that I was chosen for some things.
 But in spite of my being chosen, I must do all I can to live up to God's expectation of me.
 The nation of Israel was chosen, and where are they today?
 Are they where you would like to be as God's chosen?
 Judas was chosen, and did he live up to the high standards expected of the Apostles of Jesus?
 I suspect there's more to being chosen than just resting on faith that I'm special because I supposedly know what's right, if I'm not living what I know to be right.

 Esau.
-The word for Esau is a little harder to define than is some of the others.
+The word for Esau is a little harder to define than are some of the others.
 Essentially it means to "Handle roughly."
 However the word it is derived from does not necessarily indicate a meanness or a negative connotation, but rather the idea of a workman, a doer, a warrior.
 We find that Esau fit this picture, being a hunter and one to respond to a request immediately.
 Though he became exceedingly angry with his brother when he considered himself cheated out of his inheritance and threatened to kill him, we find that upon Jacob's return he greeted him warmly.
 However, there had not only been a lot of years pass since the event, but while Jacob had been out of the area for 21 years, he held no part of the physical inheritance, the material aspects of the blessing, so Esau might have very well been content.
 Something else to consider is that the physical part of the blessing, that of the land to be held as promised Abraham, is not the land of Edom where Esau resided, but Canaan, which is farther north, thus constituting no conflict with the blessing to Abraham.
 The concept of one of them, either he or Jacob, inheriting some spiritual concept hundreds or thousands of years in the future, or being the progenitor of the Messiah probably had no more effect on him than such a blessing mean to any of us today.
 We now understand what this means, whereas none of them at that time did.
 Yet I see almost no one in my acquaintance respecting this blessing, nor working toward such a blessing.
 Myself, though I believe I can see the blessing and what it entails better than most, I find myself totally unable to attain to what I see.

 Abraham, Noah and Jacob had a first-hand dealing with God.
 They knew He was real and worked in the lives of men.
 Esau, as far as I can see, did not have this experience, as have many of us today.
 And those I do see who tell me they have had such an experience, do not seem to me to be doing anything out of the ordinary because of that experience.